-I can’t tell you how excited I was to receive an invitation to the review afternoon tea and cocktails at the Royal Hotel, Southend in their new speakeasy bar.
+I can’t tell you how excited I was to receive an invitation for cocktails and afternoon tea in Southend, at the new speakeasy bar in the Royal Hotel.

 No matter how much we adore our babies (lots, obvs), there comes a time when we begin to miss a little autonomy.
 I’ve kept little Miss Elfin with me constantly for more than four months, and I’ve not only done it willingly – I simply wouldn’t have had it any other way.

 However, much though that time has been precious and I wouldn’t change it, I’ve recently become soooo ready to have a small window of time as an adult.
 I should probably add that I was taking Elfin with me – but hubby was going to be around to whisk her away (although stay close) before I went into the bar.

 I couldn’t wait, all the more so because I was going to have delicious dairy and soy-free cake prepared for me!
 After months of the most difficult elimination diet I’ve ever undertaken (and I’ve done a few), I confess I had high hopes.
 But did the Royal Hotel live up to them?

 History of the Royal Hotel, Southend

 When I arrived, I was ushered straight into a private area with other bloggers and brought a glass of bubbles.
 So far so good.

 Shortly afterwards Elfin fell asleep – and I was feeling invincible, as though the planets had aligned to ensure a relaxing afternoon.

 Matthew, the hotel manager arrived to welcome us and give us some info about the building, which is steeped in fascinating history.
 For example, Lady Hamilton and Lord Nelson conducted much of their affair in that very hotel (while it was indeed still a functioning hotel).
 Princess Charlotte was also once a visitor, giving prestige to the venue which went on to become popular with aristocracy.